What You Need to Know About Correctional Officer Supervisor

 - Microsoft Word

 - Jail management software

-What work experience do I need to become a Correctional Officer Supervisor?
+What education or degrees do I need to become a Correctional Officer Supervisor?

 Who Employs Correctional Officer Supervisors?

-Those interested in being a Correctional Officer Supervisor may also be interested in:
+Those thinking about becoming a Correctional Officer Supervisor might also be interested in the following careers:

 - Umpires, Referees, and Other Sports Officials

 - Municipal Fire Fighting and Prevention Supervisors

 - Police Patrol Officers

 Are you already one of the many Correctional Officer Supervisor in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: